-"waiting, waiting, waiting... waiting for you to come along, waiting for you to hear my song".
+"waiting, waiting, waiting... waiting for you to come along, waiting for you to hear my song".jim morrison

 broadway garage. his sax carried loud and strong.

-jerry's home is around greenlake. he said, he didn't miss his old days, when he had a lot. now, he owns few things, like his crystal ball.
+jerry's home is around greenlake. he said, he didn't miss his old days, when he had a lot. now, he owns few things, like his crystal ball."i like my life now, but the loneliness is a bitch though..."jerry.

 city market fair. she said, they travel through the country and work odd jobs. he said that people take photos of them and seldom give a buck.